-Again, eighth grade Latin will begin with a limited review, but it will take work on your part to catch up with your classmates.
-I cannot encourage you strongly enough to spend some time outside of class memorizing this material.
+Again, seventh grade Latin will begin with a review, but it will take work on your part to catch up with your classmates.
+I cannot encourage you strongly enough to spend some time memorizing this material before school starts.

 Please feel free to contact me if you have any questions or concerns.
 I am happy to help!